NREL/floris/_sources/examples.md

 Demonstrates the definition of a floating turbine and how to enable the effects of tilt on Cp and Ct.

+### 25_tilt_driven_vertical_wake_deflection.py

+This example demonstrates vertical wake deflections due to the tilt angle when running with the Empirical Gauss model.
+Note that only the Empirical Gauss model implements vertical deflections at this time.
+Also be aware that this example uses a potentially unrealistic tilt angle, 15 degrees, to highlight the wake deflection.
+Moreover, the magnitude of vertical deflections due to tilt has not been validated.

+### 26_empirical_gauss_velocity_deficit_parameters.py

+This example illustrates the main parameters of the Empirical Gaussian velocity deficit model and their effects on the wind turbine wake.

+### 27_empirical_gauss_deflection_parameters.py
+This example illustrates the main parameters of the Empirical Gaussian deflection model and their effects on the wind turbine wake.

+### 28_extract_wind_speed_at_points.py
+This example demonstrates the use of the `FlorisInterface.sample_flow_at_points` method to extract the wind speed information at user-specified locations in the flow.

+Specifically, this example gets the wind speed at a single x, y location and four different heights over a sweep of wind directions.
+This mimics the wind speed measurements of a met mast across all wind directions (at a fixed free stream wind speed).

+Try different values for met_mast_option to vary the location of the met mast within the two-turbine farm.

 ## Optimization